siddhartha-s/ipd/hw/fp/README.md

 The check-in is your chance to get feedback on the essentials of your design before you actually write all your code.
-Because the course staff are experience designers, we are likely to have suggestions for you that will improve your design, so if you work hard before the check-in, this will be very valuable to you, and may save you more trouble later.
+Because the course staff are experienced designers, we are likely to have suggestions for you that will improve your design.
+If you work hard before the check-in, this could be very valuable to you and may save you more trouble later.

 ## Check-in code walk